-We also expect students to behave well around school.
-If behaviour is unacceptable, students will be given one verbal warning and a chance to make the right choice.
+We expect students to behave well around school.
+If behaviour is unacceptable, students will be given a consequence.
 Lack of response will result in a behaviour point being registered on Class Charts.
-Repeat offenders will have their social times removed for a fixed period, managed by year teams.

-One-off serious breaches of the school rules or code of conduct will be investigated and sanctions will be personalised depending on the context.
-This could include a fixed-term exclusion or being educated elsewhere.
+Serious breaches of the school rules or code of conduct will be investigated and sanctions will be personalised depending on the context.
+This could include isolation, fixed-term exclusion or being educated elsewhere.